tuliren/react-nd/notes/01-02-render-ui-with-react.md

 )
 ```

-- Apps built with React have a single `root` DOM node.
+- Apps built with React have a single `root` DOM node: `<div id="root"></div>`.
 - `element` is inserted into the `root` DOM node.
+- Virtual DOM are objects that describe real DOM nodes.
+- When creating React elements, we are describing DOM nodes, not HTML strings.
+- Render method creates real DOM nodes in the browser.

 #### Example - dynamic list